-After touring open houses in the Fraser Valley on the Agricultural Land Reserve (ALR), seeing the demand for detached housing in rural neighborhoods first-hand didn’t come at any surprise.
+After touring open houses in Fraser Valley’s Agricultural Land Reserve (ALR), seeing the pent-up demand for detached housing in rural neighbourhoods first-hand didn’t come as any surprise.
 Considering new listings for the month of August 2021 fell to their lowest count in over 20 years.
-It felt more like an auction, with waves of interested parties pulling up on the sprawling paved driveway through the grand entry gates.
+It felt more like an auction, with waves of interested parties pulling up on the sprawling paved driveway through the grand entrance gates.

 There are a number of different uses for land in the ALR, which shows why such a high value is placed on properties within this zone.
 The possibilities for experimenting with new types of business are plenty.
 If the land is in the ALR, land uses are restricted and agriculture is the priority use, as stated in the Agriculture Land Commission Act and the Agriculture Land Reserve Regulations.